icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 $ sudo su

 ```

-______
+## Edit Network Settings : STEP 8 :

-8. We'll edit network setting to change the VM to a static IP to make things easier for switching over to OpenVswitch
+We'll edit network setting to change the VM to a static IP to make things easier for switching over to OpenVswitch

 ```
 $ cd /etc/sysconfig/network-scripts/